-By default, for indexing text fields, Rubrix uses the standard analyzer for general search and the whitespace analyzer for more ex If those analyzers don't fit your use case, you can change them using the following environment variables:
+By default, for indexing text fields, Rubrix uses the standard analyzer for general search and the whitespace analyzer for more exact queries (required by certain rules in the weak supervision module).
+If those analyzers don't fit your use case, you can change them using the following environment variables: RUBRIX_DEFAULT_ES_SEARCH_ANALYZER and RUBRIX_EXACT_ES_SEARCH_ANALYZER.